 We’re calling Tcherassi Hotel & Spa home for the next few days.
 Created by Colombian fashion designer Silvia Tcherassi, this breezy tropical space embodies the vibrant yet sophisticated aesthetic she’s known for.
-We love the wood-beamed ceilings and patterned bedspreads—but what really gets us out of the room is the walk-out balconies, terraces overlooking the cobblestoned streets outside, and not one but four sparkling pools to cool off in.
+We love the wood-beamed ceilings and patterned bedspreads—but what really gets us out of the room is the walk-out balconies, terraces overlooking the cobblestoned streets outside, and a sparkling rooftop pool to cool off in.
 Read more about Tcherassi Hotel and Spa here.

 Medellín: Click Clack

 We’re dropping our bags at the soon-to-open Click Clack.
 Click Clack is currently one of Bogota’s most popular hotels, known for being design-driven, and drawing a glossy, jetset crowd of guests (or just those hitting the bar for a couple of hours).
 For their second location in Medellin, we’ll be among the first to stay in the talked-about hotel.

 Please note that our stays are based on shared rooms.
 This allows us, among many things, to keep the cost of the trip accessible to as many women as possible, while also enabling us to stay at hotels we love most.
 It’s important that anyone booking this trip is comfortable sharing a room.
 If you’re booking this trip with a friend, family member, or significant other, let us know, and we’ll place you together.

 Pricing & Payment

 These trips cost $3,200 per person (special edition editor-led trips cost $3,600).
 To guarantee your reservation, you can pay your deposit and view all trip dates by clicking here.
 A non-refundable 40% deposit is due at the time of booking.
 Final payment is due no later than 25 days prior to departure.
 Payments must be made by credit card.
 Please read our BOOKING TERMS AND CONDITIONS for the full terms of our booking and cancellation policy.

 20 Edited images a day of the group + an additional batch of images 3 weeks after the trip ends (for trips with a photographer)